ChrisWhealy/porous_absorber/README.md

 const TRACE_ACTIVE: bool = false;
 ```

-Change the value to `true`, recompile using `wasm-pack` and the perform a hard refresh of the browser page.
+Change the value to `true`, recompile using `wasm-pack` and then perform a hard refresh of the browser page.
 Debug/trace output will then be visible in the browser console whenever control passes through that particular module.